Getting to Hana

 Preparing your Meals

 Our guest houses are equipped with full kitchens for our guests to prepare their own meals.
-We stock our guest houses with coffee & tea, fresh local seasonal fruit, olive oil & balsamic vinegar, assorted cooking spices, salt & pepper, and other assorted condiments.
+We stock our guest houses with coffee & tea, olive oil & balsamic vinegar, assorted cooking spices, salt & pepper, and other assorted condiments.

 Please see cottage pages for complete amenities information.